 Now about Christianna Badcock Braund.
 I have looked in the family bible and see that she died in 1834, aged 31, so she must have been born in 1803.
 Her husband, Joseph Williams, died a month later to they probably had an infectious disease, maybe typoid !
 They lived and died at Dartford, Kent, where he had a drapery (?) shop.
 Her younger brother, George Braund took their three girls to his home and Rosina became his housekeeper until she married her cousin, William Braund Box.
 Then Anne was housekeeper to her uncle and Christianna married her cousin John Braund and lived at a farm at Newton near Launceston.
 I remember all three quite well.
 Rosina was my dear grandmother with whom I often stayed at Highgate.
 I stayed for a time with Aunt Chrissie at Newton while I was on a visit to Uncle Arthur Box at Launceston, when I was 9.
 Little Auntie Annie often stayed with Grannie Box at Hampstead..
 She did beautiful needlework.
 I think George Braund had a business in South London and so was Christianna’s nearest relative when they lived at Dartford.
 Later he had a business at Loughborough and a big house somewhere near.
 I went one day to see Aunt George while I was staying with Aunt Janet at Syston. when I was 16.
 Your father could tell you more about the Braunds as he had to go to Cornwall to trace next of kin to Ann Peardon who died without a will and left some money.
 Her mother was Mary Braund and sister to Christianna.

-John Braund, referred to above it John Burnard Lang Braund, son of James Braund.
+John Braund, referred to above is John Burnard Lang Braund, son of James Braund.
 He and Christianna lived at Newton Farm, Boyton.
 (OSM)

-Aunt Elwina was (probably) born Elwina Joyce in about 1853, in Hinkley, Leicestershire, and married Arthur Williams Box about 1884.
+Aunt Elwina was (probably) born Elwina Joyce in about 1853, in Hinckley, Leicestershire, and married Arthur Williams Box about 1884.

 Visit to uncle Arthur Box when I was 9

-Great Aunt Rose was born in 1865, so this would have been about 1874.
-Arthur Williams Box (1853-1940), was living in Hornsey in 1871, and in Canterbury in 1881, when his occupation is listed as Jeweller.
-I do have a note which says that he bought the Foundry at Maramchurch from his cousins, Edward and Henry.
-He would have been 21, which does seem quite young.
+Great Aunt Rose was born in 1884, so this would have been about 1893.
+Arthur Williams Box (1853-1940), was living in Launceston in 1891, with his wife Elwina, which would be convenient to I do have a note which says that he bought the Foundry at Maramchurch from his cousins, Edward and Henry.
 His occupation, by 1911 is shown as Iron and Brass Founder, and his business as Kitchen Range Manufacturer.